bourque/foo_parameterization/README.md

 ```
 pip install foo_parameterization
 ```

 This should install the package and any necessary dependencies.

-Another option for installing the necessary dependencies is using `conda`.
+Another option for installing the package and necessary dependencies is using `conda`.
 More information about `conda` and how to acquire/install it can be found here:

 - [Miniconda](https://conda.io/miniconda.html) or